ytakemon/1415-Col4a5xDO-Project/README.md

-# 1415 Col4a5xDO Project Readme
+# 1415 Col4a5xDO Project

 This repo contails all bash and R code used in the 1415 Col4a5xDO project.
-For more information regarding this project please see our lab wikipage (Animal experiment [1415](http://korstanjelabwiki.jax.org/wiki/index.php5/14-15)).

-There are (will be) Readme.md files in each directory describing in detail the contents of reach script.
+Results from this project was published on JASN, [Takemon et al](https://jasn.asnjournals.org/content/early/2021/05/24/ASN.2020060777)

-If any question regarding this repo please add an issue. <br />
+If you have any questions regarding this repo please add an issue. <br />

-Thank you, <br />
+Thank you!
-Yuka